 Runtime logs from the application build process.

 A Pod is a container that runs a Process.
-Each Pod has a Pod Size that defines the resources available to the Pod in terms of CPU and RAM.
+Each Pod has a Pod Size that defines the resources available to the Pod in terms of processor cores (CPU) and memory (RAM).
+Depending on the Process in the Pod, you may want to increase or decrease the resources to run applications more efficiently.

 The smallest unit you can deploy in our Application Hosting.
-While this is usually a well-defined item like a frontend for a web application, it could also serve as the backend for a mobile application.
-While it is usually well defined, it’s up to you to decide what you want to run within a Pod or what constitutes a process.
-It’s possible to run multiple processes within a pod, but the Pod’s resources will be split up amongst those processes.
+While this is usually a well-defined item, like a frontend for a web application, it could also serve as the backend for a mobile application.
+While it is usually well-defined, it’s up to you to decide what you want to run within a Pod or what constitutes a process.
+It’s possible to run multiple processes within a pod, but the Pod’s resources will be split up among those processes.